 Containing the spread of disease is one of the best ways we can keep our community safe.
 Because of this, we have updated our visitor’s policy.
 Thank you for your patience and understanding.

-accommodated social distancing
+accommodated physical distancing

 cleaning, sanitizing, etc.